nopnop2002/esp-idf-json/README.md

 # Basic Structure
 - Array
 Array, like this, have no name.
+Array starts with [ and ends with ].
 ```
 ["abc", 123, true, false, null]
 ```

 - Object
 Object, like this, have name.
+Object starts with { and ends with }.

 ```
 {
         "version":      "v5.0-dev-3202-ga2d5041492-dirty",